 Interns work for one full year beginning in July

-Cover letters and resumes from MFT, SW, PsyD, LPCC and MSW students are to be sent to firstname.lastname@example.org dates TBA at a later time.
-We currently are not taking new applications.
+Cover letters and resumes from MFT, SW, PsyD, LPCC and MSW students are to be sent to Admin@kentecircle.com no later than January 25th 2020.
+We are now accepting new applications.

 All applicants go through a two part interview process that consists of an individual interview with several Kente Circle staff as well as a role-play created by previous years interns.

-Must be available for both interviews on Date TBA 2019
+Must be available for both interviews on February 6th and 7th, 2020

 Final selections will be completed by early February.